Kaiser Permanente mental health strike erupts as 2,400 therapists protest AI-driven care concerns

 1

-The strike occurs against a backdrop of serious compliance issues.
-In 2023, Kaiser agreed to a $200 million settlement with the California Department of Managed Health Care over violations of state mental health laws
+This strike comes as Kaiser faces ongoing scrutiny over mental health care access.
+In 2023, the company agreed to a $200 million settlement with the California Department of Managed Health Care over violations of state mental health laws

 Today's Top Stories